openstack-infra/irc-meetings/README.rst

 Example
 -------

-This is an example for the yaml meeting for Nova team meeting.
-The whole file will be import into Python as a dictionary.
+This is an example of the yaml for the Nova team meeting.
+The whole file will be imported into Python as a dictionary.

 * The project name is shown below.